top of page

 It is a question filled with tenderness, and often, with fear.
 Families struggle.
 Clinicians and caregivers struggle.
 Anyone who has ever cared for someone who is dying knows how deep the instinct is to nurture, to comfort, to give.
 We equate food and water with love, with survival, with doing right by someone we care about.

-And so, when we are asked to stop, or when a patient begins refusing food and water, it can feel like we are participating in something harmful… or abandoning something essential.
+And so, when a patient begins taking in less, refusing food or water, or showing signs that their body can no longer tolerate it, it can feel like we are participating in something harmful… or abandoning something essential.
 Some worry they are contributing to suffering or hastening death.
 Others feel a conflict with their faith, their values, or the core human urge to sustain life.
 All of these feelings are valid.
 All of them deserve to be seen.

 But there is another truth, one rooted in the wisdom of the body itself.
-At the end of life, the body does not want food and water.
-As the systems begin to shut down, appetite and thirst naturally fade.
+At the end of life, the body begins to change in ways that are natural and expected.
+Appetite and thirst often fade.
 The digestive system slows.
-The cues in the brain that tell us “I’m hungry” or “I’m thirsty,” grow quiet.
-The body needs less energy, less input.
+The cues in the brain that tell us “I’m hungry” or “I’m thirsty” grow quiet.
+The body needs less energy, less intake, less work.
 It begins turning inward, conserving what little is left for the final work of letting go.

-When we try to give food or fluids during this time, no matter how well-intentioned, we create discomfort.
-The body can no longer process what we are offering.
+When we continue to push food or fluids during this time, no matter how well-intentioned, we can create discomfort.
+The body may no longer be able to process what we are offering.
 Liquids can pool in the hands, feet, and limbs.
-Food can sit in the mouth or throat without the strength to swallow.
+Food can sit in the mouth or throat when there is no longer enough strength to chew or swallow safely.
+A person may cough, choke, drool, hold food in their cheeks, or spit it out.
 These are not signs of neglect.
 They are signs of a body transitioning, doing exactly what it is designed to do at the end of life.

 It is allowing the natural process to unfold without introducing distress.

-The body will actually let go with a little more peace and grace when food and water is not given at the end of life.
-The body responds well to this.
-It prefers this.
-And when we honor the body in this way we can remove or avoid physical suffering which is inevitable when we push or force food and water.
+The body often lets go with more peace when food and water are no longer forced at the end of life.
+The body responds to this.
+It is safer.
+It is gentler.
+And when we honor the body in this way, we can reduce or avoid physical suffering that can happen when we push food and fluids the body can no longer use.

 There are ways to offer care, comfort, and presence: